shawnduong18/ucsd-parking-dashboard/README.md

 The most striking finding was visible in a single trend line: university-wide peak occupancy hit **91.1% in Winter 2019–20**, then collapsed to **40.2% in Spring 2019–20** when COVID emptied the campus.
 It has never fully recovered — recent periods plateau around 63–67%.

 A seasonal heatmap (hour × quarter) made the daily occupancy pattern immediately clear.
-The **10am–12pm window in Fall and Winter** is consistently the darkest block — this became one of the key features in the machine learning model.
+The **10am–12pm window in Fall and Winter** is consistently the darkest block this became one of the key features in the machine learning model.

 A box plot of peak occupancy by permit type revealed something interesting about SR (Special Reserved) spaces: they are nearly 100% occupied in almost every period, with almost no spread.
-Reserved permit spaces, on the other hand, hover around 35–50% with high variability — suggesting chronic oversupply.
+Reserved permit spaces, on the other hand, hover around 35–50% with high variability.

 A correlation matrix of the hourly stall counts confirmed strong positive correlations across adjacent hours (0.95+), validating the assumption that occupancy builds and drops smoothly throughout the day rather than spiking randomly.